angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 countermagic such as Force of Will within their game plan.

-Meandeck Doomsday tends to play a slower gameplan than the other two variants focussing more on controlling the game prior to "going off".
+Meandeck Doomsday tends to play a slower gameplan than the other two variants focussing more on controlling the game prior to *going off*.
 The deck is more prone to passing the turn after resolving a Doomsday whereas DDFT and DDEFT are both more designed to go off the same turn you resolve one.
 This version plays less dedicated combo pieces such as {{Lion's Eye Diamond}} and more reactive